wldmr/ink-tool/doc/ink-fmt.md

 #### Multiline Alternatives

 * Similar rules apply to multiline alternatives, only that these must start on a new line.
+* To more easily distinguish them from conditionals, the inner content as a whole is indented.
 * The keywords are separeed from their surroundings by a single space each

 Combined example: